You know, I don't believe this, but I do believe it because I saw it.

 Pleasure to talk to you.

-That's gonna be a nice.
+That's going to be a nice thing.

 You know, I think you're on to something.

-I've been uh during the break here, uh paying a little bit of attention to the prosecution closing argument, and they're making a big deal.
+I've been during the break here paying a little bit of attention to the prosecution closing argument.

 Yeah.

-Making a big deal out of who had the gun and making a big deal out of who ought to have been scared in this situation.
+Making a big deal out of who had the gun and making a big deal out of who ought to been scared in this situation.

-It should have been Trayvon's getting Zimmerman's a guy that had the gun, and it was Zimmerman doing the profiling.
+Zimmerman's a guy that had the gun, and it was Zimmerman doing the profiling.

-Yeah, I think you're on to something.
+Yeah, I think you're onto something.

-Yeah, guns are bad, nobody should have them.
+Yeah, guns are bad.

 Nobody should carry them.